 Unlike other courses on this list, this course bundle focuses on certification programs.
-Thus, the 25 courses cover certifications on project management, Agile & Scrum, IT project management, and cyber security.
-The list of actual certifications covered includes PMP, PRINCE-2, PMI-ACP, ITSM, CCNA, among others.
+Thus, the 25 courses cover certifications in project management, Agile & Scrum, IT project management, and cyber security.
+The list of actual certifications covered includes PMP, PRINCE-2, PMI-ACP, ITSM, and CCNA, among others.

 This is an advanced offering and is meant for serious students, not casual learners.
 Get it if you need help clearing a certification exam, not for learning core PM concepts.

 This paid course is PMI’s official introduction to project management for non-managers.
 Spread over 23 units, it explores all the core concepts you need to master before you can embark on a study of project management.

 It’s not as rigorous as some of the other courses on this list, but it adheres to all the technical specifications expected of a project manager.
 This makes it a great course to start your learning, especially if you plan on appearing for the PMP exam later.

 Simplilearn’s online courses focus more on teaching hard skills to practicing professionals.
 A great example of this can be seen in their list of project management courses.